Birds Mosaic (Jerusalem): Comparison to the Birds Mosaic in Caesarea

 In 1950, a mosaic was discovered in Caesarea, which likewise included many depictions of birds within medallions.
 This mosaic was originally identified as a church, but later excavations in 2004 led to the conclusion that it was the courtyard of a palace from the late Byzantine period.

 Despite the great similarity in terms of style and material between the two mosaics, there is no further connection between them.
 The Jerusalem mosaic is small, the medallions are separated by grape vines, the birds face the central axis, and the building was religious.
 In contrast, the Caesarea mosaic is almost three times larger, the medallions have a stone border, all the birds face to the left, and the building was private.
 In addition, it is unknown who created the Caesarea mosaic, and there is no indication that the artists were Armenian.

 Location and access

 The mosaic was initially located in an old building outside Damascus Gate, at 16, Prophets (HaNeviim) Street, in the Musrara neighbourhood.
 As of 2009, entrance to the site was possible only by coordination with the Armenian Patriarchate.

-As of 2022, the mosaic has been transferred to the Armenian Quarter of the Old City, where it is planned to go on display once the renovated Armenian library and museum are reopened, which is planned for October.
-The mosaic is placed in the museum courtyard.
+The mosaic has been transferred to the Armenian Quarter of the Old City, where it has been put on display in the courtyard of the renovated Mardigian Museum, which has reopened in 2022.